Skip to content

 Last modified: November 2023

-JEX believes it is important that you can report a (suspected) wrongdoing in a safe manner, without having to fear negative consequences.
+JEX it JEX important that you are able to safely report any (suspected) misconduct without fear of negative consequences.

-Based on the Whistleblower Protection Act, we have established a reporting procedure, which we hereby provide to you.
-This procedure enables you to report misconduct at an early stage, allowing us to respond quickly and effectively.
-JEX stands for an open culture, in which integrity and holding each other accountable for behavior are encouraged and appreciated.
+In accordance with the Whistleblower Protection Act, we have established a reporting policy, which we are hereby providing to you.
+This policy enables you to report misconduct at an early stage, so that we can respond quickly and effectively.
+JEX to an open culture in which integrity and holding one another accountable for our behavior are encouraged and valued.

-The JEX Works Council is familiar with this arrangement and approved it on November 1, 2023.
+The JEX Business Council JEX familiar with this policy and approved it on November 1, 2023.

-This procedure is intended for reporting (suspected) misconduct that is in the public interest.
-The reporting procedure is not intended for (individual) labor disputes, reporting personal complaints about work, expressing criticism of the (policy) choices made by JEX, and/or for personal gain.
-There must therefore be a broader interest at stake.
+This reporting procedure is intended for reporting (suspected) misconduct that affects the public interest.
+The reporting procedure is not intended for (individual) labor disputes, reporting personal complaints about work, criticizing policy decisions JEX by JEX , and/or for personal gain.
+Therefore, there must be a broader interest at stake.

 The reporting procedure concerns:

-- whistleblower advisor: the person who acts as our confidential advisor and whom you can consult about a (suspected) wrongdoing.
-JEX's whistleblower advisor is Rosalie Knoppert;
+4. Whistleblower advisor: the person who acts as our confidential advisor and whom you can consult regarding a (suspected) wrongdoing.
+JEX whistleblower advisor JEX Rosalie Knoppert;

-You can report a (suspected) wrongdoing to the whistleblower advisor.
-You can also consult the whistleblower advisor in confidence about a (suspected) wrongdoing by requesting information or advice.
-If you suspect that the whistleblower advisor is involved in the (suspected) wrongdoing, the report can also be made to his or her immediate supervisor within JEX.
+You can report an (alleged) wrongdoing to the whistleblower advisor.
+You can also consult the whistleblower advisor in confidence regarding a (suspected) wrongdoing to seek information or advice.
+If you suspect that the whistleblower advisor is involved in the (suspected) wrongdoing, you can also report it to his or her immediate supervisor within JEX.

 You can report a (suspected) wrongdoing in the following way: